New Zealand Certificate in Real Estate (Salesperson) (Level 4)

-The programme is offered through blended delivery which is a combination of classes, directed learning (mainly online) and self-directed study.
+The course is offered through blended delivery which is a combination of classes, directed learning (mainly online) and self-directed study.

-You attend classes two days per week at Bongard Centre, either Monday and Tuesday, or Thursday and Friday, 9.00am-3.00pm, and undertake 15 hours per week of directed study and approximately 11 hours per week in self-directed study.
+You attend classes two days per week at Bongard Centre, Monday and Tuesday 9.00am-3.00pm, and undertake 15 hours per week of directed study and approximately 11 hours per week in self-directed study.

 The fee shown for domestic students is applicable to New Zealand citizens and permanent residents.
 If an international fee is not listed above please refer to the international fees page.
 All fees are indicative only and subject to change.